 –stainless steel tools that are autoclaved after each use or single use bamboo tebori sticks

-–all colours are hand mixed pigments created in the studio by Horisumi using basic and natural ingredients that don’t contain any acrylics or resins.
+–all colours are hand mixed pigments created in the studio by Horisumi using basic and natural ingredients that don’t contain any acrylics or resins or toxins.